mguyard/appdaemon-coversmanager/README.md

 ### 🪟 Covers Manager

-To configure Covers Manager app you need to edit `apps.yaml` configuration most of the time stored in `/add_config/<guid>_appdaemon/apps/`
+To configure Covers Manager app you need to edit `apps.yaml` configuration most of the time stored in `/homeassistant/appdaemon/apps` (`/homeassistant` refer to the HomeAssistant configuration folder)

 Please find below an simple example of configuration to add in file :